Planetary Science Major

 Program Requirements

-- Total units required: 52-57
+- Total Units Required: 52-57

 The Department of Earth, Environmental, and Planetary Sciences (EEPS) offers majors in Earth Science, Environmental Science, and Planetary Science.
 The curriculum is broad, and the requirements are flexible enough to accommodate diverse needs and interests.
 Many courses present hands-on, problem-oriented experiences, including ample opportunity for fieldwork, laboratory work, and the use of state-of-the-art computational facilities and research instrumentation.
-All majors are required to complete certain core courses as well as electives and a capstone experience that must be presented at the Spring EEPS Undergraduate Research Symposium.
+All majors are required to complete certain core courses as well as electives and a capstone experience that must be presented at the Spring EEPS Undergraduate Symposium.

 Requirements for All Majors